Frequently Asked Questions

 Is this puppy purebred or exactly the breeds listed?

 Our puppies are all from different situations.
 Most of the time, we do not know either parent and if we did, it would be listed in their description.
 We cannot guarantee any dog is purebred or if there are or are not certain breeds in these puppies.
-Our professional and seasoned opinion, along with shelter volunteers and our veterinarian affiliates, do the best we can to identify breeds in a particular puppy.
+Our professional and seasoned opinion, along with shelter volunteers and our veterinarians, do the best we can to identify breeds in a particular puppy.
 They are educated guesses.

 Is this pup good with kids, cats, and other dogs?